 The problem with ice baths is they can become free-for-alls where guests help themselves to drinks.
 There’s always that one person that insists on taking ice from the beer cooler and tossing it into his cocktail.

 Don’t encourage this type of behavior!

 Ice from beer tubs and drink bins is not sanitary for drinking.
-With so many different hands dipping in and out of those containers, dirt and all kinds of contaminants can end up mixing with your ice.
+With so many different hands dipping in and out of those containers, dirt and all kinds of contaminants end up mixing with the ice.

-It’s important that you have two separate supplies of ice: one to store bottles and cans and one for drinks.
+It’s important that you have two separate supplies of ice: one to chill bottles and cans and one for drinks.

-The supply you use for drinks should also come with a scoop, so guests don’t use their hands and defeat the whole purpose of separating the ice.
+The ice supply you use for drinks should also come with a scoop, so guests don’t reach in with their hands and defeat the whole purpose of separating the ice.

 Make Sure You Have Plenty of Towels

-When catering events outdoors, make sure to have plenty of towels on hand for accidental spills.
+When catering events outdoors, make sure to have plenty of bar towels on hand for accidental spills.

 Towels are a necessity even if you ordered bar service.
 Don’t expect the bartender will bring their own.
-Nothing will irritate guests more than staining the elbow of thier suit or dress on a bar sticky from spilled cosmopolitans.
+Nothing will irritate guests more than staining the elbow of their suit or dress on a bar messy with spilled cosmopolitans.